-- (1) This section applies where the appropriate tribunal makes a determination on an application under section 14(A3) in relation to a tenancy. - (2) The rent payable under the tenancy following the determination is- - (a) the new rent amount, and - (b) the appropriate amount (if any) in respect of rates. - (3) The rent payable under the tenancy following the determination takes effect from - (a) the beginning of the new period specified in the notice under section 13(2) or 13A(2), if that date is on or after the date of the determination, - (b) the beginning of the first new period of the tenancy which begins on or after the date of the determination, if the beginning
+- (1) This section applies where the appropriate tribunal makes a determination on an application under section 14(A3) in relation to a tenancy. - (2) The rent payable under the tenancy as a result of the determination is- - (a) the amount of rent determined by the appropriate tribunal on the application, in accordance with section 14(1), and - (b) the appropriate amount (if any) in respect of rates. - (3) The rent payable under the tenancy as a result of the determination takes effect from- - (a) the beginning of the new period specified in the notice under section 13(2), or - (b) if it appears to the tribunal that that would cause undue hardship to the tenant, a date that the appropriate tribunal directs - (4) A date specified under subsection (3)(b) must not be later than the date of the determination. - (5) In this section, "the appropriate amount in respect of rates" has the meaning given by section 14ZA(5)." - (10) Omit sections 14A and 14B of the 1988 Act.